Backpacking Philippines: The Essential Budget Guide

 As there are a lot of places to visit in the Philippines, it can be hard to decide where to go even if you have a bit of time to explore.
 The big cities can be a little overwhelming at times, but travelling to Cebu City is definitely worth it.
 It’s smaller than Manila and a lot more enjoyable as far as I’m concerned.

-Below are my top 5 must see places while backpacking the Philippines.
+Below are my top 5 must see places that should be a part of every Philippines backpacking itinerary!

 As far as I’m concerned if you don’t go to El Nido then you have wasted your trip.
 This was definitely the best place I visited in the Philippines.